AguaClara/String-Digester/TricklingFilter_Final_Report.md

 #### Trickling Filter Operational Difficulties
 There is significant documentation of problems plant operators experienced when dealing with trickling filters.
 Some of the issues, while important to take into consideration when implementing trickling filters, may not offer much room in terms of what improvements the team can make.
 Such problems include: the development of slug populations in the trickling filters, which can remove the layer of biofilm and harm the nitrifying bacteria population, thereby negatively impacting the systems performance and plug the channels of the system; filter flies, whose presence suggests a lack of moisture throughout the filter; and foul odors, which can indicate an increasing level of anaerobic reactions or accumulating sloughed-off biomass in the filter media.
 Addressing pest-control issues is not a priority for the team at this time, as there are greater improvements to be made elsewhere.

-However, some of these previously mentioned problems (biomass sloughing and insect and slug presence in filters) contribute to clogging and ponding in filters, which the team does aim to address.
-Current solutions include “flashing with low doses of chlorine to remove deposited solids and kill excess biomass” or periodic flooding.
-The team aims avoid the problem altogether by developing a new trickling media that has a lower tendency to experience clogging or ponding, so that period flooding or other solutions are not necessary.
+However, some of these previously mentioned problems (insect and slug presence in filters) as well as high biomass sloughing rate contribute to clogging and ponding in filters, which the team does aim to address.
+Current solutions include “flashing with low doses of chlorine to remove deposited solids and kill excess biomass” or periodic flooding [(Ali et al. 2017)](http://www.pjoes.com/pdf/26.6/Pol.J.Environ.Stud.Vol.26.No.6.2431-2444.pdf).
+The team aims avoid the problem altogether by developing a new trickling media that has a lower tendency to experience clogging or ponding, so that periodic flooding or other solutions are not necessary.

 <div class="alert alert-block alert-danger">
 Where do you mention biomass sloughing in the previous paragraph?